joshua-guthrie/fedleave/README.md

 Note:  In-case you're wondering... it was a 100% at home project.
 None of it was done on company time!
 It was also my first experiemnt into vibe coding.
 So far, I'm impressed.

 This program was 100% vibe coded.
 No humans were harmed in writing this software.
 However, the load on the data centers might have raised the global temp a few degrees.
+It is an experiement to see if I can have an AI, with modest resources 100% vibe code a functional appliction.
+Right now, I've not written a single line of code in this application.

 It's a little program I'm using to serve as a back end to an AI agent and a dashboard and figured it may be useful to someone else.